elaOnMars/zeit/README.md

 The german newspaper "Die Zeit" recently announced a so called "content API" to access their large collection of printed and online articles of the past years.
-To access thir API you'll have to create an api-key which allows you to make 10.000 requests per day, free of charge for non-commercial usage.
+To access their API you'll have to create an api-key which allows you to make 10.000 requests per day, free of charge for non-commercial usage.

 See http://developer.zeit.de/quickstart/